 Another office switch: make your screen saver the most sumptuous picture of the natural world, whether that means a field of lavender you’ve never had the pleasure of seeing in real life, or the forest where you regularly go camping.

-Try natural potpourri
+Try natural potpourri or a diffuser

 Instead of flowers by your computer monitor, stick fronds of rosemary in a vase, or tuck sachets of lavender in with your pens and highlighters so you get a calming scent when you frantically yank open the drawer.
 At home, bring a small pot of herbs and fruit peels to a simmer on the stove top to naturally fragrance the air.
 Try rosemary and orange peels, bay leaves or herbes de Provence.
 If a diffuser is more your style, why not buy a few to place around your house?
 You can find help at AromaTech if you’re having trouble deciding which scents to get!

 At home, channel your inner European with window boxes (don’t you just think of villages tucked into snow-capped mountains).
 They help visually extend your living space, and who doesn’t like looking out the windows to a bevy of blooms?
 It’s better than the stunning view of your neighbour’s recycling.